shopware/docs/guides/plugins/plugins/administration/add-custom-service.md

 Shopware.Application.$container.resetProviders()
 ```

-If names param is passed, will reset only the named providers.
+If the `names` param is passed, it will reset only the named providers.

 ## Next steps